Admissions decisions will be made on the totality of the student’s application.

 |University of Houston

 Houston, TX 77253-3947

 |Within the state of Texas, the fastest way to send your transcript is electronically.
 Please inquire at your previous institution about this option.
 Electronic transcripts can be delivered via email to email@example.com|

 GRE scores should be sent directly from Educational Testing Services (ETS) to UH (GRE Code: R6870).
-Your application will not be processed without GRE scores.
+Your application will not be processed without GRE scores if they are required.
 GRE scores older than five years will not be accepted.

 Letters of recommendation are gathered electronically.
-Applicants will be asked to provide the e-mail addresses of three references.
+Applicants will be asked to provide the e-mail addresses of two references, and one of the recommenders must be an academic reference.
 Once the application is complete, the selected references will receive an e-mail providing instructions to upload their letters of recommendation.